 I’ve gotten lots of questions from students in my Agile Project Management training along the lines of “What certification should I get?”.
-It’s understandable that there’s a lot of confusion about this because there is so much change going on in this area and it can be somewhat of a moving target to decide where to take your career direction; however, I’m not a big fan of chasing after certifications and I’d like to share some of my thoughts on that subject…
+It’s understandable that there’s a lot of confusion about this because there is so much change going on in this area.
+As a result, it can be somewhat of a moving target to decide where to take your career direction.
+I’d like to share some of my thoughts on that subject.

-I think a better way to view a certification is evidence that you already have an acceptable level of knowledge, skills, as well as actual experience to perform a given job.
+I think a better way to view a certification is evidence that you can do a job with an acceptable level of knowledge, skills, and actual real-world experience.
+That’s the way most project management certifications such as PMP and PMI-ACP are designed.
+You can’t even qualify to take the certification exam unless you have actual real-world experience.
 Unfortunately, that’s not universally true in the way many certifications are designed and implemented in the real world, but that’s a better way to look at certifications in my opinion.